stompchicken/stompchicken.github.com/src/connect4.md

             return value

+The important thing here is that alpha-beta has fewer responsibilities than minimax: it no longer always needs to return the value of a state, if it can prove the value lies outside the bounds it can just give up early.
+This is called a cutoff and it's very important in making alpha-beta fast.

 This algorithm is all you need to solve Connect Four, and when I say 'all you need' I am missing out a large number of practical details that mean the difference between a runtime measured in hours and in